lightning/bolts/05-onchain.md

 output, which is sent to its specified `scriptpubkey` (see [BOLT #2: Closing initiation: `shutdown`](02-peer-protocol.md#closing-initiation-shutdown)).

-# Unilateral Close Handling
+# Unilateral Close Handling: Our Own Commitment Transaction

-There are two cases to consider here: in the first case, node A sees its own *commitment transaction*, in the second, it sees the node B's unrevoked *commitment transaction*.
+There are two unilateral cases to consider: in this case, a node sees its own *commitment transaction*.

-Either transaction *resolves* the funding transaction output.
+Our own commitment transaction *resolves* the funding transaction output.

+A node can't claim funds from the outputs of its own unilateral close until the `OP_CHECKSEQUENCEVERIFY` delay has passed (as specified by the other node's `to_self_delay` field).
+Where this applies, it's noted below.

 ## Requirements

-When node A sees its own *commitment transaction*:
+When a node sees its own *commitment transaction*:

-1. _A's main output_: A node SHOULD spend this output to a convenient address.
+1. `to_local` output: A node SHOULD spend this output to a convenient address.
    A node MUST wait until the `OP_CHECKSEQUENCEVERIFY` delay has passed (as specified by the other node's `to_self_delay` field) before spending the output.
 If the output is spent (as recommended), the output is *resolved* by the spending transaction, otherwise it is considered *resolved* by the *commitment transaction* itself.
-2. _B's main output_: No action required, this output is considered *resolved* by the *commitment transaction* itself.
+2. `to_remote` output: No action required, this output is considered *resolved* by the *commitment transaction* itself.
-3. _A's offered HTLCs_: See "On-chain HTLC Output Handling: Our Offers" below.
-4. _B's offered HTLCs_: See "On-chain HTLC Output Handling: Their Offers" below.

-Similarly, when node A sees a *commitment transaction* from B:

-1. _A's main output_: No action is required; this is a simple P2WPKH output.
-   This output is considered *resolved* by the *commitment transaction* itself.
-2. _B's main output_: No action required, this output is considered *resolved* by the *commitment transaction*.
-3. _A's offered HTLCs_: See "On-chain HTLC Output Handling: Our Offers" below.
+3. HTLCs offered by this node: See "HTLC Output Handling: Our Commitment, Our Offers" below.
-4. _B's offered HTLCs_: See "On-chain HTLC Output Handling: Their Offers" below.
+4. HTLCs offered by the other node: See "HTLC Output Handling: Our Commitment, Their Offers" below.

-A node MUST handle the broadcast of any valid *commitment transaction* from B in this way; if it is unable to do so it MUST warn about lost funds.

 ## Rationale